Noah77707/Pokedex/README.txt

-v0.1: This was the creation of the pokedex app v0.2: This was when I got it running on the Raspberry pi. v0.3: This was when I got images working in the pokedex screen, along with making the screen nicer to look at for the raspberry pi's smaller screen v0.4: Finished up the Kanto dex, starting work on Johto Dex
+v0.1: This was the creation of the pokedex app v0.2: This was when I got it running on the Raspberry pi. v0.3: This was when I got images working in the pokedex screen, along with making the screen nicer to look at for the raspberry pi's smaller screen v0.4: Finished up the Kanto dex, starting work on Johto dex v0.5: Finished up the Johto dex, Starting work on Hoenn dex